 Directly hitting customers with late fees, especially without mentioning it in the agreement/contract is a wrong move.
 This could ruin your relationship with customers.
 In some scenarios, you might have to be flexible with your customers.

 When you inform your customers in advance that you are charging fees on late payments, they will be aware of what can happen if they don’t pay on time.
-However, before imposing the late fees, it is better to look over the situation.
+However, before imposing the late fees on invoices, it is better to look over the situation.
 Be sure, the client is aware of the fees and if they have any problem, they can freely communicate with you.
 If you feel their condition or reason for not paying on time is genuine, you can just let go of the late fee charges.
 This can help in making your relationship strong with the customer.

 Though there are few customers, who might right away refuse to pay the late fees or just act rude.
 Despite the prior notice, if this is how they respond, you might have to be a bit harsh and deal with the late payments in a different way before it becomes a recurring issue.